unicab369/ch32mess/examples_ch5xx/lowpower/README.md

 ## Unofficial test results

-- Datasheet asked for a 1.5k resistor between VCC and V5.
+- For CH570/2, datasheet asked for a 1.5k resistor between VCC and V5.
 Preliminary tests suggest that it is not necessary to do so.
 The MCU works fine without.